 Professionals with more space and money often invest in industrial proofing ovens or cabinets.

 The Folding Proofer is not a bread machine.
 It is a proofing environment for the fermenting and rising of yeast dough.
 It eliminates the troublesome temperature and humidity variables that have made it difficult for all bakers–beginners and professionals who bake bread at home.
 With the Folding Proofer, there is no longer a difficulty finding that “warm, draft free place” in your home for dough to rise.
 The Proofer makes it possible to bake bread at home with predictable, excellent results.

 Compared to a loaf made in a bread machine, you will find hand-made bread has improved texture and taste.
 You will still mix your own dough and for some breads knead by hand or with a mixer.
 You will use your own pans or bake free-form loaves in traditional shapes.

 Purists and novice bakers alike will tell you higher-quality, more delicious loaves are made with a temperature-controlled proofing environment and baking in a separate oven.

 General Operation FAQ

-It is important to understand that the Proofer is calibrated to keep its contents near the temperature set point – not the air inside.
+The Proofer is calibrated to keep the contents of a jar or bowl at the designated temperature setting not the air inside.

 Heating in the Proofer takes place by two mechanisms: Convective and radiative heating.
 Convective heating occurs when the air in the Proofer is heated by the aluminum plate – then rises.
-It passes its heat energy into an object plated in the Proofer.
-Radiative heating occurs when the heat in the aluminum plate is passed directly to the objects in the Proofer without heating the intervening air – just as when you feel the intense heat of a fire when you hold out your hand – it is much hotter than the surrounding air.
+It passes its heat energy into the object in the Proofer.
+Radiative heating occurs when the heat in the aluminum plate is passed directly to the object in the Proofer without heating the intervening air – just as when you feel the intense heat of a fi re when you hold out your hand – it is much hotter than the surrounding air.
 This is why measurements of the air inside the Proofer will give unreliable readings.

 Inside (open): 14.75” x 12.5” x 8” high